 In them, we recognize ourselves.
 For many of us, then, Lent is time for the spiritual equivalent of New Year’s resolutions.
-We set aside work on ourselves for forty days so we don’t end up wandering around in the wilderness for 40 years.
-We do things to burn off the excess fat that’s weighing us down, try to improve our spiritual diet, and do some meaningful spiritual exercises to strengthen the muscles we call “virtues.”
+We set aside forty days to work on ourselves so we don’t end up wandering around in the wilderness for 40 years.
+We do things to burn off the excess fat that’s weighing us down, try to improve our spiritual diet, and do some meaningful spiritual exercises to strengthen the spiritual muscles we call “virtues.”

 But in the early days of the Church, Lent was not so much a time to focus inward.
-It was time for Catholics to focus outward.
+It was time for Christians to focus outward.
 It is a time not just for personal growth, but for growth of the Church.

 Absolutely.
 But Catholics did this primarily for the sake of others rather than themselves.
-There were two groups of people that were the main beneficiaries of this prayer and penance: new Catholics to be baptized at Easter and lapsed Catholics to be readmitted to communion.
-These folks were praying and fasting during Lent to break the power of darkness in preparation for their crossing over the Jordan into the Promised Land through baptism and penance.
+There were two groups of people that were the main beneficiaries of this prayer and penance: new Christians to be baptized at Easter and lapsed Catholics to be readmitted to communion.
+These two groups were themselves praying and fasting during Lent.
+Why?
+To break the power of darkness in preparation for baptism and penance.
+They were about to cross over the Jordan into the Promised Land.

 We ought to recover this ancient tradition and do penance for and with those who will enter or return to the Church at Easter.
 But there is something else that we should do.
 There are millions more who should be returning or entering.
-We need to tell them about Jesus.
+We need to tell them about Jesus!

-But the second Vatican Council and all Popes since teach that all Catholics are called to evangelize in both deed and word.
+But the second Vatican Council and all Popes since teach that all Catholics are called to evangelize . . . in both deed and word.

 First, Jesus models it for us.
 He comes to a town where everyone is a member of a heretical sect and sits down by a well.
-A woman comes to draw water.
-Israelites usually don’t talk to Samaritans, much less drink out of their ritually impure vessels.
+A Samaritan woman comes to draw water.
+Keep in mind that Israelites usually don’t even talk to Samaritans, much less drink out of their ritually impure vessels.
 To boot, men usually don’t make conversation with women.
 But Jesus recognizes her existence and affirms her by being willing to accept a drink from her.